Carinsurance.com Insights

 Rates based on driver profile, history and habits in Colorado

-A history of DUI, speeding, or at-fault accidents often results in significant hikes in insurance premiums.
-In Colorado, a DUI conviction lead to increased rates and you may see a rate hike of up to 52% as insurers categorize you as a high-risk driver.
+Having a DUI, speeding ticket or being at fault in an accident can substantially increase your insurance rates.
+In Colorado, a DUI conviction often results in higher premiums and you may see an increase of up to 52% as insurers perceive you as a high-risk driver.

 Here’s a breakdown of how much your car insurance rate goes up in Colorado following driving incidents: